aws-samples/serverless-patterns/eventbridge-cloudwatch-cdk-java/README.md

 aws events put-events --entries file://event.json
 ```

-2. Check the CloudWatch Logs, referencing the log group name from the Outputs section of the deployed Stack, to see an event matching this example:
+2. Check CloudWatch Logs, referencing the log group name from the stack's Outputs section, to see an event matching this example:
 ```json
 {
     "Version": "0",